Bellingham Cruise Terminal

 O.Shane Balloun grew up all over the United States before his family settled in Bellingham, Washington.
 He attended Cornell University as a Dean's Scholar, graduating with an A.B. in Mathematics.

-O.Shane is licensed to practice in California, Washington, and Wyoming.
-He is also admitted to practice in all United States District Courts in California, the U.S. District Court for the Western District of Washington, the U.S. District Court for the District of Wyoming, and the U.S. Court of Appeals for the Ninth Circuit.
+O.Shane is licensed to practice in California and Washington.
+He is also admitted to practice in all United States District Courts in California, the U.S. District Court for the Western District of Washington, and the U.S. Court of Appeals for the Ninth Circuit.

-O.Shane loves his family, enjoys photography, and scuba dives as a certified Divemaster.
+O.Shane loves his family, enjoys strategy games and photography, and scuba dives as a certified Divemaster.

-2 The Derailment of a Transport Statute: How Regal-Beloit Shipwrecked the Carmack Amendment on the Shoals of COGSA, 37 Tul.
+1 The Derailment of a Transport Statute: How Regal-Beloit Shipwrecked the Carmack Amendment on the Shoals of COGSA, 37 Tul.
 Mar.
-L.J. (forthcoming June 2013).
+L.J.
+379 (2013).